 • Coconut Farm Business Plan – It is recommended that you should have a detailed business plan .
 This would enable you to understand all that there is in coconut farming business in Nigeria.
 Thus, apart from helping you to understand the vast coconut market in Nigeria, your business plan as well comes handy in many ways.

-More so, you get to attract investors to your coconut farm in Nigeria.
+More so, you get to attract investors to your coconut farm.

 • Farmland Selection And Preparation – With your start up capital at hand and a detailed business plan, the next vital step is the acquisition and preparation of your coconut farm.
 Ensure that the selected farmland is properly cleared, plowed and stumps, removed.
 This is to ensure adequate drainage.